The Certificate Was Needed Before 4 PM. The Broker That Confirmed It First Kept The Account.

 - Higher renewal confidence and stronger referral credibility

-The Vibration Tax On Your Agency
+The Stress Cost On Your Agency

 Weak intake does not only cost accounts.
 It taxes producers, CSRs, renewal confidence, and the professional network around the agency every week.